 Countertop space is not bad, and so is the storage.
 As for the cooking hob, that would be of the induction variety (it’s the same for 1 and 2 bedders), with the appliances being supplied by Electrolux.

 As per usual, your washer/dryer is placed here as well.

 That said, I do still prefer a layout where I can choose to enclose the kitchen (like Nyon).
-I’m also honestly not a fan of the look, that dual toned colour doesn’t look classy and neither is it something that I think would age well.
+I’m also honestly not a fan of the look, that dual toned colour doesn’t look classy, and neither is it something that I think will age well.

-The dining area isn’t big, and you can see just how much space there is that it had to be placed so closely to the kitchen counter.
+The dining area isn’t big, and you can see just how much space there is that it had to be placed so close to the kitchen counter.

 Note that the flooring here is the standard porcelain tiles, which is to be expected given the price point of the development.

 So while the table itself might be quite big, you can’t really sit more than 3 people in such an arrangement.
 To be fair, this is a 1 bedroom unit after all, so being able to seat 4 people comfortably would be a definite plus point, but not exactly a dealbreaker either.

 After all, that is what the communal facilities are for – although you do have to bear in mind the increased competition for entertainment spaces given the number of 1/2 bedroom units at Normanton Park.